SENSAAS/sensaas-flex/README.md

 	pymol examples/VALSARTAN.sdf sensaas-1.sdf

+## RMSD calculation

+If two molecules are exactly the same then they possess the same 3D graph.
+In such case, the root-mean-square distance (RMSD) of corresponding atom pairs in 3D graphs can be calculated using two RDKit based tools (both are present in the folder utils).

+**SymmFit** (author: Paolo Tosco; the code can be found at [https://www.mail-archive.com/rdkit-discuss@lists.sourceforge.net/msg04915.html](https://www.mail-archive.com/rdkit-discuss@lists.sourceforge.net/msg04915.html) which allows the minimization of RMSD value but only when the atoms in the two structure files are arranged in the same order.

+Syntax for ‘in place’ RMSD calculation:

+	python usils/rdkit-symmFitRMSD.py -r mol1.sdf mol2.sdf

+Syntax for minimizing the RMSD and writing transformation matrix called rdkit-tran.txt:

+	python utils/rdkit-symmFitRMSD.py -s mol1.sdf mol2.sdf

+**CalcLigRMSD** (author: Carmen Esposito; the code can be found at [https://github.com/cespos/rdkit/tree/add-CalcLigRMSD-for-prealigned-compounds/Contrib/CalcLigRMSD](https://github.com/cespos/rdkit/tree/add-CalcLigRMSD-for-prealigned-compounds/Contrib/CalcLigRMSD) which allows the calculation of RMSD value of  ‘in place’ structures (without minimization) whatever the arrangement of atoms in the two structure files.

+The syntax is:

+	python utils/rdkit-CalcLigRMSD.py mol1.sdf mol2.sdf

 ## Run sensaasflex.py

 This "meta" script only works with SDF format files.
 This script allows to run flexible alignment of two shapes by optimizing the conformer of the Source.